 Crochet Sweater and Cardigan Patterns

-The Easiest Cardigan Patterns for Beginners
+The Easiest Cardigans for Beginners

 If you can make a washcloth or scarf, you already have most of the skills you need to complete these patterns.
-These beginner crochet sweater patterns will show you the magic of a few basic rectangles.
+They have quick-to-memorize stitch patterns, minimal increasing and decreasing, little to no seaming, and simple shapes like rectangles.

-Habitat Beginner Sweater Made From Rectangles
+Habitat Sweater Made From Rectangles

 Dwell Chunky Cocoon Cardigan